OttoDIY/OttoWebAppControl/README.md

 To install the project, follow these steps:

 1. Clone the repository to your computer using the command: `git clone https://github.com/OttoDIY/OttoWebAppControl.git`
-2. Install the Sweetalert2 by running `npm install sweetalert2` in the project folder.
+2. Install the dependencies by running `npm install` in the project folder.
+3. For compiling styles run `npm run css:build` when your code is ready for deploy.
+When you are developing, you can run `npm run css:watch` to compile while you are working.
-3.  _And that's it!_ Open the _index.html_ file with Google Chrome to start using the app.
+4.  _And that's it!_ Open the _index.html_ file with Google Chrome to start using the app.

 ## Usage